marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 I might be able to get something out of these if I spend time talking with Alice and Bob, but then it defeats the purpose of the app.
-So I ask, why even bother looking at metrics if I can't do anything about them?
+So I ask, why even bother looking at metrics if I can't do anything based on the information they provide?

 <div style="text-align: center"><img src="/assets/blog/peak_emails.png" /></div>